15 amazing Hudson Valley industrial wedding venues for 2020

 5 John Walsh Blvd, Peekskill, New York 10566

 The Factoria is also a new industrial wedding venue that is part of a complex that includes a restaurant, brewery and indoor sports center.
-Get that exposed brick vibe and floor to ceiling windows and a river view.
-The venue accommodates up to 300 guests, offers in-house catering and boasts an epic deck overlooking the Hudson River.
+Get that exposed brick vibe, floor-to-ceiling windows, and an epic deck overlooking the Hudson River.

 900 Main Street, Peekskill, New York